“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 "Walk of Life" was the B-side of the European "So Far Away" single.
 It's an ode to the street buskers of London.
 "Be-Bop-a-Lula" and "What'd I Say" are two standard songs that might be part of a singer's repertoire in the mid-'80s.
 Before the lyrics kick in, Mark Knopfler does a few "who-hoo"s to create a whimsical vibe.

 The original UK music video features a busker or street musician wearing the same shirt as Mark Knopfler, intercut with the band performing on a stage.
-Near the end of the video, the busker gets taken away by two policemen.
+Near the end of the video, two policemen take the busker away.
 The American video version was comical sports highlight footage instead of the busker scenes.

 Money for Nothing